 Join our cruise of the Canary Islands, Madeira, and mainland Portugal aboard MS Hebridean Sky.
-During the cruise, we will be serenaded by soprano Judith Dodsworth.
+During the cruise, we will be serenaded by soprano Judith Dodsworth and pianist Kym Dillon.
 Renowned for their natural beauty, the Canary Islands boast beautiful beaches and a diversity of plant life.
 Their landscapes have been uniquely shaped by volcanic activity over millions of years.
 We explore four of the main islands within this stunning archipelago.
 On the island of Madeira, we discover the exquisite Madeira Botanical Garden.
 We also admire Lisbon and the architectural marvels of Sintra.

 This journey departs: